amarpan/how-to-install-and-configure-zshell/README.md

 <div align="center">
    <h3>***If you found this tutorial helpful, please consider giving it a :star:</h3>

-   Copyright :copyright: 2021-2022 Pan You Can
+   Copyright :copyright: 2021-2022 <br> Pan You Can

-## More Tutorials from Professor Pan
+## More Tutorials from Amar Pan

  [How to Create a GitHub Profile](https://github.com/profpan396/how-to-create-a-github-profile)